 History of National Foundation Day

-However, there were so many complaints about the removal of the holiday that as soon as the allied occupation ended in 1952, legislators began lobbying to reinstate Empire Day.
-After nine bills, countless amendments, and even a public survey, the day was reinstated as a national holiday, renamed as National Foundation Day in 1966, and first observed in 1967.
+However, there were so many complaints about the removal of the holiday.
+Because of this, as soon as the allied occupation ended in 1952, legislators began lobbying to reinstate Empire Day.
+After nine bills, countless amendments, and even a public survey, the day was reinstated as a national holiday.
+It was renamed National Foundation Day in 1966, and first observed in 1967.